spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202204.0/merchant-portal-marketplace-product-option-management-feature-integration.md

 ---
-title: Merchant Portal - Marketplace Product Option Management integration
+title: Merchant Portal - Marketplace Product OptionsManagement integration
-description: This document describes the process how to integrate the Merchant Portal — Marketplace Product Option Management into a Spryker project.
+description: This document describes the process how to integrate the Merchant Portal — Marketplace Product OptionsManagement into a Spryker project.
 template: feature-integration-guide-template
 ---

-This document describes how to integrate the Merchant Portal — Marketplace Product Option Management into a Spryker project.
+This document describes how to integrate the Merchant Portal — Marketplace Product OptionsManagement into a Spryker project.

 ## Install feature core

-Follow the steps below to install the Merchant Portal — Marketplace Product Option Management core.
+Follow the steps below to install the Merchant Portal — Marketplace Product OptionsManagement core.

 ### Prerequisites